 When I was 22 and newly living in New York City, I took a job at a tech startup.
 I was the second or third employee, depending on how you count the salesman who was hired before me and started after.
 It was my first real job out of college.
 My title was something like “content manager,” but you could say I was the head writer.
 The company offered a fairly complex, novel service at the intersection of law, finance, and social justice.
 They hired me to make it sound simple, essential.
 I handled web copy, content marketing, blogging, PR, pitching in with the sales team as needed, even proofreading the boss’s emails.
 My starting salary was $30,000, no benefits, with the promise of a raise when the company got its first round of funding.

 My bosses were the company’s founders.
 There was Josh, a soft-spoken, smiley man in his 30s, a former reality show contestant who sold his first startup and married into wealth.
 His father-in-law, a retail magnate who occasionally showed up at the office, was one of the company’s angel investors.
-Josh had a JD and referred to himself as a lawyer, though he never passed the bar and didn’t practice law.
+Josh had a JD and referred to himself as a lawyer, though he didn’t practice law.
 When he hired me, he said he was interested not just in what I could do for the company, but in shepherding the broader arc of my career.
 I sat in his office for most of my 10ish months there, giving him grammar tips and listening in on FaceTime calls with his young daughter.
 Whenever he ordered a salad for lunch, he offered me the roll.

 Then there was Dylan.
 Dylan was in his late 20s and the platonic ideal of a tech bro: blond hair, bulging muscles, Wharton grad (full ride, of course), never missed an opportunity to tell me how lucky I was to have a job writing.
 Like Josh, he sold his first company.
 Like Josh, he was weird about food.
 On one occasion he saw someone eating a bagel—was it me?—and said, “That’s one of the worst things you could eat.”
 This was an office where the cabinet was stocked with liquor and sweets were banned.
 Everyone stayed late on Friday nights to play board games, get drunk, and field whatever calls were still coming in.